Updated: December 31, 2024

 Screen

-The NordicTrack 2450 has a 22-inch HD touchscreen.
+The NordicTrack 2450 has a 24-inch HD touchscreen.
 The Peloton has a 23.8-inch touchscreen display that is crisp and beautiful.
-The screen shows very little glare, so it’s almost always easy to see the onscreen content.
+The Tread screen shows less glare, so it’s almost always easy to see the onscreen content.
 While I really like that the NordicTrack 2450’s screen tilts and pivots for off-treadmill viewing, the Peloton’s screen quality makes it the winner in my book.

 Speakers

 Both treadmills have great speakers.
-If there is a difference in quality, I don’t think you are going to notice it while you are training.
-The audio on these treadmills is clear and loud so you never miss training instructions.
+If there is a difference in quality, I don’t think you will notice it while you are training.
+The audio on these treadmills is clear and loud, so you never miss training instructions.
 The music also sounds great.
+You can customize your audio mix on either machine.

 Bluetooth